“Reading – food for the mind! Have you eaten today?”

-Books are an important source of inspiration for me and have been since before my teens.
-I was an avid reader from the age of about 10 – 14.
-I stopped at 14 because of having to read given texts for GCSE (I found the experience boring precisely because I loved books) but began again with children’s books when I began teaching.
-So, this is a list of my favourite books and for once, it is in order of love.
+As I have written on the “About” page, books are an important source of inspiration for me and have been since before my teens.
+I was an avid reader from the age of about 8 – 14.
+I stopped at 14 because of having to read given texts for GCSE (I found the experience boring precisely because I loved books) but began again with children’s books while teaching.
+So, here is a list of my favourite books and for once, it is in order of love.

 Russian Blue by Helen Griffiths

-I looked for this book for over forty years and finally found it on Ebay when searching for works illustrated by Victor G Ambrus (my favourite book illustrator ever).
-Unfortunately, I’d searched in bookshops and the internet for “Prussian Blue” and “Persian Blue”.
+I searched for a copy of this book for over forty years and finally found it on Ebay when searching for works illustrated by Victor G Ambrus (my favourite book illustrator ever).
+Unfortunately, I had searched in bookshops and the internet for “Prussian Blue” and “Persian Blue”.
 I didn’t know if it would live up to my memories of it.
 As I read it, I realised how it has shaped my life in more ways than I can share here.
 Most interestingly, the Victor Ambrus illustration that has stuck most in my mind over the last forty years (that I have seen so clearly, in his inimitable style) doesn’t exist, it was born entirely from my imagination – now that is the power of a great book!

 The Alchemist by Paulo Coelho